alexsomersetdesign/shopping-list-application/README.md

 Prerequisites

-This application was written using PHP and Vanilla Javascript.
+This application was created using PHP and Vanilla Javascript.
 It uses an SQL database.

 Completed Stories